dsbowen/hemlock-demographics/README.md

+# Hemlock demographics

-Hemlock-Demographics is a <a href="https://dsbowen.github.io/hemlock/" target="_blank">hemlock</a> extension which allows you to add demographics items to a hemlock project.
+Hemlock-demographics is a <a href="https://dsbowen.github.io/hemlock/" target="_blank">hemlock</a> extension for collecting demographic information.

 ## Installation